real-jame/realjame-old/src/dailynote/_posts/2023-08-18-kindle-jailbreak.md

 By the way, man I love tiny devices like this.
 I have an iPod Mini I've been meaning to write about.
 I think small portable devices that serve a single purpose are pretty cool!
 The Kindle Voyage is the smallest one they made, with a 6-inch screen.
 Super thin, too.
 It may not have USB-C, and it may not be waterproof, but that's OK.

-<marquee>TODO: Take a picture of my Kindle and put it here.</marquee>

 ## Jailbreaking

 My Kindle Voyage stopped getting updates at 5.13.6.
 Luckily, there is a known Kindle exploit working up to 5.14.2, so we're good here!